 *Use the term cesarean birth instead of c-section when tell your birth story.
 You still gave birth.
 No matter how baby came out of your body, you gave birth.
 You are now a mother.
 Validate your experience by giving it the correct terminology.

 *And a note to all other women, please do not use the words “c-section”, or “ended up with c-section” or “at least your baby is healthy.”
-Most moms are hoping to avoid a cesarean birth and it is very painful and traumatic experience and those words can be like a knife in an open wound.
+Most moms are hoping to avoid a cesarean birth and can be a very painful and traumatic experience and those words can be like a knife in an open wound.

 This is a great example of a cesarean birth plan.
 But remember birth plans are a slippery slope and don’t actually guarantee or protect you.
 They are great tools for getting partners and practitioners on the same page as much as possible during pregnancy but then when birth day comes you gotta be open to the birth going down a different way.